 Internal Revenue Service – Federal violations and abuse of tax-exempt status

-The IRS audits EOs to check if they comply with the laws and rules granting them their tax-exempt status.
+The IRS audits EOs to determine whether they comply with the federal laws governing tax-exempt EOs.

 - Social Welfare Organizations (501(c)(4),

-The federal law mandates most exempt organizations file returns.
-Form 990 – Return of Organization Exempt From Income Tax provides annual financial and additional information about the organization, such as but is not limited to the following:
+Federal law mandates most exempt organizations file returns.
+The annual tax filing is an information return and the form varies based on the EO’s revenues.
+Generally, all exempt organizations must file some version of Form 990 each year.
+Form 990 – Return of Organization Exempt From Income Tax provides annual financial and additional information about the organization, including the following:

 Unrelated Business Income

-The federal government allows nonprofit and exempt organizations to earn income from sources that are not related to the EO’s exempt purpose.
+The federal government allows nonprofit and exempt organizations to earn a small amount of income from sources that are not related to the EO’s exempt purpose.
 Such income streams are subject to what is called the Unrelated Business Income Tax (UBIT).

 The IRS defined “Unrelated Business Income” as revenues obtained by an organization that